Vergara, Uruguay

 Vergara is a small city in the Treinta y Tres Department of eastern Uruguay.

 Geography

 It is located between Route 18, which passes to the northwest, and on Route 91, which passes to the southeast, and about 54 km northeast of Treinta y Tres, the capital city of the department.
 The stream Arroyo Parao flows along the northeast limits of the town.

 History

+Between 1877 and 1887, José Fernandes Vergara, after whom the city is named, bought from his sister-in-law Luisa Ignacia Saravia the fields intended for the founding of the town.
+At the time, it was known as Parao, since it was on the right bank of the Arroyo Parao.
+In April 1891, after surveyor Manuel Coronel divided the land, Vergara made the first sales.

+Between 1890 and 1900, immigrants from different European countries began to arrive in the area, but especially from Italy.
+At the same time, existing ranch hands were displaced due to the construction of fencing around fields.